upleveled/system-setup/windows.md

    source ~/.bash_profile
    ```
    This uses Corepack to install `pnpm`, and configures `pnpm`'s global bin directory.<br><br>
-8. Copy the following text, paste it in the terminal and hit return.<br><br>
+8. Copy the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.<br><br>

    ```bash
    pnpm add --global @upleveled/preflight
    ```

    This will prepare a program that we will use in the course.
-If this step doesn't work, it's possible that you may not finished the `pnpm` installation- check the last part of the previous step to see how to finish the installation.
+If you encounter the following error:
    ```bash
    ERR_PNPM_NO_GLOBAL_BIN_DIR  Unable to find the global bin directory

    Run "pnpm setup" to create it automatically, or set the global-bin-dir setting, or the PNPM_HOME env variable.
 The global bin directory should be in the PATH.
    ```
+   This indicates that the `pnpm` installation was incomplete- check the last part of the previous step to see how to finish the installation.<br><br>

 9. Close PowerShell and open it again as administrator (like in step 2).
 Copy each line in the following text, right-click in the blue middle part of the PowerShell window to paste the text and hit enter.